 Level: U | Credit: None

-Pre-7.01r provides background useful for succeeding in 7.01 Introductory Biology.
-It includes cell biology, biochemistry, molecular biology and genetics.
+Pre-7.01 provides background highly useful for succeeding in 7.01 Introductory Biology.
+It includes cell biology, biochemistry, molecular biology, genetics and DNA engineering.
 Pre-7.01 is designed for students with little Biology background, including seniors who have not yet completed the 7.01 GIR, and need a refresher course.
-The online subject includes lectures with practice problems, additional assessments and an exam.
+This online subject includes lectures with practice problems, additional assessments and an exam.

-Students must register in order to be able to access this link.
+You can find Pre-7.01r/Getting up to Speed in Biology at a link to be posted in the near future.
+Students must first register in order to be able to access the link.